lappsgrid-incubator/lapps-container/README.md

 and run `ansible-container build` in order to build the image.

 The service takes a little while to start up please be patient.

+Afterwards in that same directory you can then run `ansible-container run` in order to run the image.